 - Wash your hands and prepare food safely to prevent infections

 Vagus Nerve Stimulation (VNS) Therapy

-UTMB provide services such as noninvasive evaluations and the
+UTMB provides services such as noninvasive evaluations and the

 disorders, spinal surgery, peripheral nerve surgery, minimally invasive

-surgery, neurotrauma and neurovascular surgery, performs VNS Therapy® as
+surgery, neurotrauma and neurovascular surgery, perform VNS Therapy® as

 a day surgery procedure.
 The procedure is designed to prevent seizures by sending regular,